atesfet/doc_pet_stanford/pet_pre_processing.rst

 We also slighly erode the mask the cover most of the brain regions in the PET space::

+    fslmaths mask_pet -bin -fillh mask_pet_reg_bin

-    fslmaths mask_pet -kernel 2D -ero -bin -fillh mask
+    fslmaths mask_pet_reg_bin -kernel 2D -ero -bin -fillh mask

-(Revise this part) Now we can visualize the mask on top of the PET data.
+Now we can visualize the mask on top of the PET data.
 The blue semitransparent layer is the mask.

 .. image:: /images/pet_pre_processing/mask.png